 Meteor shower: Jordan

 The Perseids meteor shower festoons the clear, night sky of Jordan‘s Wadi Rum desert every year, and has enthralled observers for the last 2,000 years.
-With 60 meteors an hour expected to rain down around 9 and 13 August 2018, this thrilling spectacle amid ancient riverbeds and bizarre shaped desert rock formations will leave you gasping in delight.
+August 13 is usually the date when the meteor shower reaches its maximum rate of activity with sometimes 50 meteors an hour expected.
+This thrilling spectacle amid ancient riverbeds and bizarre shaped desert rock formations will leave you gasping in delight.

 Electrical storm: Venezuela